-No bank account?
-3 reasons why having one is an important step to financial health
+3 reasons why a bank account is important to financial health

-Having a bank account is the start to being truly in charge of your finances, including managing payments and getting paid.
+A bank account is the start to truly be in charge of your finances.
 If you've never had a bank account before, or you've struggled with keeping one in the past, you have options.

-Here are three reasons why having a bank account matters:
+Here are three reasons why having a bank account is so important:

 Saving on fees

 When you get a check, is it a pain to cash it?
-Whether it's from a relative or an employer, if you don't have a bank account, you probably have to go through extra steps and pay fees to cash it.
+Whether the money is from a relative or an employer, if you don't have a bank account, you probably have to take extra steps and pay fees to cash it.
 With a bank account, you can easily cash your check without the extra fees and can even take advantage of direct and mobile deposit, so your check automatically goes into your account without having to visit a branch.
 It's not only convenient, but you'll save money because you won't have fees stacking up with each check when you get paid.
 That can amount to hundreds of dollars per year!

 Another issue people without bank accounts face is how to pay their bills.
-It's difficult and even risky to carry around large amounts of cash so you can pay things like rent, groceries and child care.
+It's difficult and even risky to carry around large amounts of cash for things like rent, groceries and child care.
 In addition, electronic and digital payments are increasingly preferred by many, and are a more secure alternative to paying with cash.

 Staying on budget

 Overspending can often trigger overdraft fees.
 However, some accounts do not charge overdraft fees.
-These accounts make it easier to stick to your budget and avoid overspending and overdraft fees altogether.
+These accounts make it easier to stick to your budget and avoid overspending altogether.

 One example to consider is Chase Secure Banking, a simple and low-cost alternative to a standard checking account.
-With no minimum deposit to open and no paper checks, the account is designed to ensure you only spend what’s available in it, so you'll never be charged overdraft fees.
-No more worries about when a check will go through and if it will bounce.
+With no minimum deposit to open and no paper checks, the account is designed to ensure you only spend what’s available, so you'll never be charged overdraft fees.
+No more worries about if a check will go through or bounce.
 You only spend what you have, making staying on budget simple.

 Chase Secure Banking comes with all the benefits and perks of being a Chase customer, like fast access to thousands of fee-free ATMs, the mobile app, the ability to send and receive money and support from bankers in person or over the phone.
 Learn more at www.chase.com/SecureBanking.